SGX Rulebooks

 3. As set out under paragraph 20 of Appendix 7A, unusual trading activity in an issuer's securities, without it being apparent that publicly available information could account for the activity, may signify trading by persons who are acting on unannounced material information or on a rumour or report, whether true or false.

-10. An issuer is expected to respond to a query as soon as possible.
-Issuers should, therefore, ensure that they are operationally ready to respond promptly.
-In view of the importance of maintaining a fair, orderly and transparent market, issuers and sponsors must, upon receiving a query from the Exchange, immediately undertake an enquiry to ascertain the cause of the unusual trading activity.
+10. An issuer is expected to review any unusual trading activity in its securities as soon as possible.
+In view of the importance of maintaining a fair, orderly and transparent market, issuers and sponsors must, upon being made aware of the unusual trading activity, immediately undertake an enquiry to ascertain the cause of the unusual trading activity.
 Issuers and sponsors should have in place, procedures to ensure that the enquiry or information gathering is carried out efficiently, systematically and promptly, so that the issuer is able to disseminate all material information as soon as possible.

-11. Paragraph 22 of Appendix 7A sets out some possible causes for unusual trading and how issuers should respond to the queries based on different causes.
+11. Paragraph 22 of Appendix 7A sets out some possible causes for unusual trading and how issuers should respond based on different causes.

 12. An issuer may wish to, where appropriate, request for a trading halt or suspension of trading in its securities.
 If so, the issuer should contact Securities Market Control and provide a SGXNET announcement requesting for a trading halt or suspension, stating the reason for the trading halt or suspension.
-Where possible, it would be useful for issuers to inform investors when the issuer can respond to the Exchange's query and when the trading halt or suspension of its securities is expected to be lifted.
+Where possible, it would be useful for issuers to inform investors when the trading halt or suspension of its securities is expected to be lifted.

 14. Paragraph 13 of Appendix 7A explains that material information, which is otherwise required to be disclosed under Rule 703(1), may be temporarily withheld under Rule 703(3), provided that the strictest confidentiality is maintained.